CedyrLabs/DroneCAN/README.md

 ### DroneCAN Data Structures
 Each communication method has its own types of pre-defined data structures, each with their own "Data Type ID" or (DTID).
 The standard includes its own DTID's which are suggested for most use cases, but custom types can be produced by each vendor.
 The message and service data structures are defined by the [The Data Structure Description Language (DSDL)](https://dronecan.github.io/Specification/3._Data_structure_description_language).
 The DSDL  generates the message serialisation and deserialisation code optimised for each target platform and programming language (e.g., C or Python).

-The DSDL also includes various standard high-level functions such as firmware update, time synchonisation, network discovery and node health monitoring ([for more information see here](https://dronecan.github.io/Specification/6._Application_level_functions/)).
+The DSDL also includes various standard high-level functions such as firmware update, time synchronisation, network discovery and node health monitoring ([for more information see here](https://dronecan.github.io/Specification/6._Application_level_functions/)).

 These serialised messages are then sent through the [CAN transport layer](https://dronecan.github.io/Specification/4._CAN_bus_transport_layer/) which automatically handles splitting larger messages into multiple frames.